CLI Reference

 • 0: valid chain

-• 1: invalid/missing audit file
+• 1: invalid or missing audit file

 akmon evidence verify <PATH>